 U.S. Work Visas and Eligibility Requirements

 Are you a foreign national interested in employment in the U.S.?
-You will need a work visa to be legally employed in the United States.
-There are several types of work visas available for foreign nationals who want to work in the United States including temporary work visas, seasonal work visas, and exchange worker visas.
+If so, you will need a work visa to be legally employed in the United States of America.
+There are several types of work visas available for foreign nationals who want to work in the United States, including green cards (permanent residency), temporary work visas, seasonal work visas, and exchange worker visas.

-Here's information on each type of U.S. work visa, including eligibility and requirements, plus information on how to apply for a visa to work in the United States.
-It’s important to note that these requirements can change at any time.
-We’ve provided links to government resources, which will have the most up-to-date information in case of new restrictions, quotas, or requirements.
+Here is information on each type of U.S. work visa, including eligibility and requirements, plus information on how to apply for a visa.
+It is important to note that these requirements can change at any time so we’ve provided links to government resources, which will be the most reliable source for updated information on restrictions, quotas, and guidelines for green card and visa applications.